Privacy policy

 • Rights in relation to automated decision making and profiling.
 This is the right to not be subject to a decision based solely on automated processing.
 The service does not engage in automated decision making and profiling.

-You can find instructions for enforcing some of these rights elsewhere in this Privacy Policy.
+You can find instructions for enforcing some of these rights below.
 Otherwise, if you wish to find out more about these rights, please contact us at legal@fundraiseup.com.

 We do not knowingly collect any information from any minors, and we comply with all applicable privacy laws including the GDPR, the CCPA, USA Children's Online Privacy Protection Act (“COPPA”) and associated Federal Trade Commission (“FTC”) rules for collecting personal information from minors.
 Please see the FTC's website (www.ftc.gov) for more information.
 If you have concerns about this Site, wish to find out if your child has accessed our services, or wish to remove your child's personal information from our servers, please contact us at legal@fundraiseup.com.
 Our Site will not knowingly accept personal information from anyone under 13 years old in violation of applicable laws, without consent of a parent or guardian.
 In the event that we discover that a child under the age of 13 has provided PII to us, we will make efforts to delete the child’s information in accordance with COPPA.
 If you believe that your child under 13 has gained access to our Site without your permission, please contact us at legal@fundraiseup.com.

-To the extent that the CCPA applies to our practices with respect to PII and you currently reside in California, the CCPA provides you with certain rights.
+To the extent that the CCPA applies to our practices with respect to Personal Information, and you currently reside in California, the CCPA provides you, as a Consumer, with certain rights.

-• California consumers have the right to request that we disclose Personal Information we have collected about them in the previous 12 months including, but not limited to, the categories of information collected by us, the source(s) of such information by category, and the purpose for collecting such information.
+1. Right to Know Consumers have the right to request that we disclose Personal Information we have collected about them in the previous 12 months including, but not limited to, the categories of information collected by us, the source(s) of such information by category, and the purpose for collecting such information.
 This right may not be exercised more than twice in a 12-month period.
-In the previous 12 months, we have collected the following categories of Personal Information about consumers;
+In the previous 12 months, we have collected the following categories of Personal Information about consumers:

 • Identifiers.
 Identifiers can be your name, mailing address, social security number, unique personal identifiers (device identifier, IP Address, cookies, beacons, pixel tags, mobile ad identifiers), account names, and similar information; We collect the identifiers from the consumers themselves, third parties, and automatic means;